Della (album): Background

+Recording and content

 Della was recorded at RCA Victor studios in New York City during three weeks in October 1959, with Reese backed by a big band conducted and arranged by Neal Hefti.
 Prior to the full band sessions, Reese was asked to record and rehearse the songs in front of her producers Luigi Creatore and Hugo Peretti, with George Butcher accompanying Reese on piano.
 (Butcher was a veteran of Duke Ellington's orchestra.)
 During the rehearsal, Reese decided against singing "I Guess I'll Have to Change My Plan" because the male-perspective lyric was too difficult to change into a female perspective.
 For the song "And the Angels Sing", Reese created her own arrangement by opening with a vocalese rendition of Charlie Parker's "Bird of Paradise" saxophone solo, then by injecting bits of melody from "I Hear Music".

 Reese's additions were later incorporated by Hefti into the big band arrangement, such that the band quoted portions of "I Hear Music", and even more of "Bird of Paradise" than just the solo.
 Hefti's big band arrangement of "You're Driving Me Crazy" used a figure from Count Basie's recent recording of "Moten Swing".
+Reese received no credit for her arrangement contributions.
+The resulting album was a collection of 12 covers of pop standards.
+Among them was "The Lady Is a Tramp" (associated with Frank Sinatra) for which Reese improvised new lines, putting her own mark on the song.
+Other standards on the project were "Thou Swell" and "Blue Skies".

+Release and critical reception

-RCA released an expanded edition of the album in 2002, with a second disc containing the rehearsal sessions of all of the songs performed by Reese backed by Butcher.
-Reese can be heard speaking to her producers.
+Della was originally released in January 1960 by the RCA Victor label.
+It was distributed as a vinyl LP, with six tracks on each side.
+It was offered in both mono and stereo formats.
+It was reissued by BMG in 2002, totaling 22 tracks on two discs.
+The second disc contained the rehearsal sessions of all of the songs performed by Reese backed by Butcher.
+Reese can be heard speaking to her producers about the songs.

+The album received mostly positive reviews following its original release.
+The Afro-American found the album "read like an all-time hit parade and in them is an illustration of warmth in which the artist sings".
+The Montreal Gazette criticized Reese, writing, "I find her voice much too affected and her manner too forced and artificial, although she does have a good voice."
+Billboard gave it a four-star rating and wrote, "Miss Reese is both lusty and soft and sweet in this well-paced grouping of tunes".
+Will Friedwald, in his book A Biographical Guide to the Great Jazz and Pop Singers, named it "one of the hardest swinging" of Reese's albums for RCA Victor.
+Alex Henderson of the website AllMusic gave it three out of five stars, finding that Reese "brings high pop standards" to the collection even if she could not be categorized as a jazz music artist.